Quantum Alphatron: quantum advantage for learning with kernels and noise: Quantum Alphatron

 \subsection{Quantum speedup for the main loop}

 For the quantum algorithm, we assume the quantum query access to the kernel matrices $K$ and $K$.
 Note the definition of quantum query access in Definition \ref{defQA} in Appendix \ref{appQuantum}. \begin{oracle} Assume Data Input \ref{inputQueryKernel} for the training data and the kernel matrices.
 For all $j \in [m_1]$, define $K_j$ as the vector $(K_{j1}, K_{j2}, \cdots, K_{jm_1})$, and for all $j \in [m_2]$, define $K'_j$ as the vector $(K'_{j1}, K'_{j2}, \cdots, K'_{jm_1})$.
 Assume the availability of the quantum access $\bm{QA}(K_{j},m_1, \Ord{1})$, for all $j \in [m_1]$, and the quantum access $\bm{QA}(K'_{j},m_1, \Ord{1})$ , for all $j \in [m_2]$. \end{oracle} Based on this input a simple circuit prepares query access to the non-negative versions of the vectors. \begin{lemma} Assume Data Input \ref{inputQueryKernel} and define the non-negative vectors $(K_j)^+$, $(K_j)^-$, with $K_j =(K_j)^+ - (K_j)^-$ and the non-negative vectors $(K'_j)^+$, $(K'_j)^-$, with $K'_j =(K'_j)^+ - (K'_j)^-$.
-Given Data Input \ref{input:quantumkernel}, then query accesses $\bm{QA}((K_{j})^+,m_1, \Ord{1}), \bm{QA}((K_{j})^-,m_1, \Ord{1}), \forall j\in[m_1]$ and query accesses $\bm{QA}((K'_{j})^+,m_1, \Ord{1}), \bm{QA}((K'_{j})^-,m_1, \Ord{1}), \forall j\in[m_2]$ can be provided with two queries to the respective inputs and a constant depth circuit of quantum gates. \end{lemma} For our quantum version for the main loop of the \textsc{Alphatron} algorithm, we will also require a dynamic quantum data structure for the $\alpha$ vector which allows us to obtain efficient quantum sample access.
-Note the Definition \ref{defQS} for the quantum sample access in Appendix \ref{appQuantum}.
-One way to obtain such an access is via quantum random access memory (QRAM) \cite{Giovannetti2008,Giovannetti2008_2, Arunachalam2015}.
+Given Data Input \ref{input:quantumkernel}, then query accesses $\bm{QA}((K_{j})^+,m_1, \Ord{1}), \bm{QA}((K_{j})^-,m_1, \Ord{1}), \forall j\in[m_1]$ and query accesses $\bm{QA}((K'_{j})^+,m_1, \Ord{1}), \bm{QA}((K'_{j})^-,m_1, \Ord{1}), \forall j\in[m_2]$ can be provided with two queries to the respective inputs and a constant depth circuit of quantum gates. \end{lemma} For our quantum version for the main loop of the \textsc{Alphatron} algorithm, we will also require a dynamic quantum data structure for the $\alpha$ vector which allows us to obtain efficient quantum sample access. \begin{defn} [Quantum sample access] Let $c_1$, $c_2$, and $n$ be positive integers and $\bm v'\in (\{0,1\}^{c_1})^n$ and $\bm v''\in (\{0,1\}^{c_2})^n$ be vectors of bit strings.
+Define quantum sample access to a vector $\bm v$ via the operation \be \ket{\bar 0} \to \frac{1}{\sqrt{\Vert \mathcal Q(\bm v', \bm v'')\Vert_1 }} \sum_{j=1}^n \sqrt{\mathcal Q(v'_j,v''_j)} \ket j, \ee on $\Ord{\log n}$ qubits.
+We denote this access by $\bm{QS}(\bm v, n,c_1,c_2)$.
+For the sample access to a vector $\bm v$ which approximates a vector with components in $[0,1]$, we use the shorthand notation $\bm{QS}(\bm v, n, c_2) := \bm{QS}(\bm v, n,1,c_2)$. \end{defn} One way to obtain such an access is via quantum random access memory (QRAM) \cite{Giovannetti2008,Giovannetti2008_2, Arunachalam2015}.
 Such a device stores the data in (classical) memory cells, but allows for superposition queries to the data.
 If all the partial sums are also stored, then QRAM can provide quantum sample access via the Grover-Rudolph procedure, see Ref.~\cite{GR2002}.
 This costs resources proportional to the length of the vector to set up, but then can provide the the superposition state in a run time logarithmic in the length of the vector.